 - Temple Jeremiah Annual Fund: Supports operating costs and offsets the cost of making membership accessible to all, regardless of ability to pay

-> - Backpack Blessings Program: Helps provide food for school children in need
+- Backpack Blessings Program (Social Justice): Helps provide food for school children in need

-> - Bill and Norma Brown Fund for Lifelong Learning: Enhances adult education programs
+- Bill and Norma Brown Fund for Lifelong Learning: Enhances adult education programs

 - Building Maintenance Fund: Helps support capital improvements to our physical plant